The Birth of a Nation: Showing in the Raleigh Hotel ballroom

-The next day, February 19, 1915, Griffith and Dixon held a showing of the film in the Raleigh Hotel ballroom, which they had hired for the occasion.
+On February 19, 1915, Griffith and Dixon held a showing of the film in the Raleigh Hotel ballroom, which they had rented for the occasion.
 Early that morning, Dixon called on a North Carolina friend, Josephus Daniels, Secretary of the Navy.
 Daniels set up a meeting that morning for Dixon with Edward Douglass White, Chief Justice of the Supreme Court.
 Initially Justice White was not interested in seeing the film, but when Dixon told him it was the "true story" of Reconstruction and the Klan's role in "saving the South", White, recalling his youth in Louisiana, jumped to attention and said: "I was a member of the Klan, sir".
 With White agreeing to see the film, the rest of the Supreme Court followed.
 In addition to the entire Supreme Court, in the audience were "many members of Congress and members of the diplomatic corps", the Secretary of the Navy, 38 members of the Senate, and about 50 members of the House of Representatives.
 The audience of 600 "cheered and applauded throughout."